US-ILC REPRESENTS IN ALL 50 STATES

 Benefits of E-2

 There are various benefits to holding E-2 status in the U.S., but the most important of these are that E-2 treaty investors can extend their visas indefinitely, or for as long as the business is in operation.
+Many investors choose the E‑2 treaty visa because it offers flexibility and the opportunity for long-term stay.
 E-2 dependents are also eligible for work permission in the U.S., as long as the principal investor still holds this status.

 Contact US-ILC